pikvm/pikvm/docs/first_steps.md

 For future examples, let's assume that your PiKVM has received the address **192.168.0.100**, which you have successfully detected using the instructions above.
 Then your device was assigned a hostname: **pikvm**.

 ??? example "Access to PiKVM Web Interface"
-    In most networks you should be able to reach PiKVM via any browser with the URL `https://192.168.0.100/` or `https://pikvm/`.
-Google Chrome (Chromium), Firefox and Safari work best.
+    In MOST networks you should be able to reach PiKVM via any browser with the URL `https://192.168.0.100/` OR `https://pikvm/`.
+Google Chrome (Chromium), Firefox and Safari work best with 0 extensions enabled, if one works but the others do not, this is a browser/extension issue.
+Its advised you use Private window or Incog mode.
 Microsoft Edge and Internet Explorer are not supported.

     **The default user is `admin` and the password is also `admin`.** After logging in, you will get access to the menu with the main functions.
 Using the Web terminal, you can change system settings and passwords.